Trolleys In Pittsburgh Throughout the Years

 1926: Pittsburgh Railways operates 590 miles of single track; carries 396,679,675 passengers a year and has revenue of $21.7 million.

-1928: Pittsburgh Railways begins producing high speed trolleys for its lines that run to Washington, Pa., and Charleroi.
+1928: Pittsburgh Railways begins producing high speed trolleys for its interurban lines that run to Washington and Charleroi.
 The company makes fifteen cars that are painted red and feature bucket seats.

-Portions of the Charleroi line remained in service until September 4, 1999 as the Port Authority's Library Light Rail Transit line.
-A portion of the Washington line survived as the Drake line, service that ended in the late-80s and will pick up again in the year 2004.
+Portions of the Charleroi Short Line remained in service until September 4, 1999 as the Port Authority's "Library" Light Rail Transit line.
+A portion of the Washington line survived as the "Drake" or Overbrook line, service that ended in the late-80s and began again in 2004.

 THE 1930s: Pittsburgh, like the country, is in the depths of the Depression.
 Pittsburgh Railway is losing ridership, but the company does not lose its tradition of supporting innovation.
 The company is enthusiastic about the ideas for a new car being developed at the request of the American Electric Railway Association Advisory Council.